Are you better than average?

 Switching to a smaller supplier and fixing down the price will save you on average £300 per year.
 If you have never switched before, that could easily be up to £400.

 Loyalty really doesn’t pay when it comes to gas and electricity suppliers and switching regularly keeps energy providers on their toes.
+You can find out more about how to keep your energy costs down here.

 Figures from Energy UK revealed that switches to smaller suppliers made up 41% of all switches over the last twelve months.
 This prompted big energy suppliers to offer an influx of cheaper tariffs – point proven.